-Rebecca Aldworth is Executive Director of Humane Society International Canada (HSI Canada).
-For the past decade, she has been a firsthand observer of Canada's commercial seal hunt, escorting more than 100 scientists, parliamentarians and journalists to the ice floes to witness the slaughter.
+Rebecca Aldworth is the Executive Director of Humane Society International/Canada.
+For more than a decade, she has been a firsthand observer of Canada’s commercial seal hunt, escorting more than 100 scientists, parliamentarians and journalists to the ice floes to witness the slaughter.

 Aldworth has testified before the Canadian House of Commons and a large number of European Parliamentarians on the humane, economic and environmental aspects of the Canadian seal hunt, published numerous position papers and articles on the seal hunt in publications including the Toronto Star and the International Herald Tribune and lectured at many universities and other institutions on animal protection issues.
 She has appeared on the Montel Williams Show and was featured in People Magazine.

 Aldworth builds coalitions within the animal and environmental protection community and helps coordinate international efforts to close seal product markets.
 She works with government agencies to enforce legislation preventing trade in marine mammal products.

 Aldworth has founded two animal protection groups in Canada.
 She is a recipient of the 2004 Jean Taymans award for animal welfare and in 2006 was named one of nine Eco Heroes by Alternet.